RyosukeDTomita/use-kotoba-whisper-v2.2/README.md

 Setting up [kotoba-whisper-v2.2](https://huggingface.co/kotoba-tech/kotoba-whisper-v2.2) can be challenging, especially for those without IT experience.
 To address this, I created this repository to provide a step-by-step guide for setting it up.

-The documentation and code in this repository are licensed under the MIT License.
+The documentation and code in this repository are licensed under the Apache License 2.0.
 Please refer to the LICENSE file for details.

 Note that this repository only provides usage instructions for the [kotoba-whisper-v2.2](https://huggingface.co/kotoba-tech/kotoba-whisper-v2.2) model.